goldsborough/clang-expand/README.md

 </tr>
 </table>
 </p>

-Note how clang-expand actually instantiated the template function during the expansion.
+As you can see, clang-expand actually instantiated the template function during the expansion.
 This is because on the level that it operates on within the clang AST, semantic analysis including template type deduction are already complete.
 This means that calling templates is not a problem for clang-expand.